 The Facts About Recreational Marijuana

-Marijuana is the most often used illegal drug in the United States.
-It comes from
+Marijuana is the most often used illegal drug in the U.S. But some states are legalizing

 Marijuana can be used in several forms.
-As a dry, shredded green/brown mix of flowers,
+It is often smoked as a dry, shredded green

-also be mixed in food or brewed as a tea.
-A more concentrated form called hashish
+filled with marijuana.
+It might also be mixed in food or brewed as a tea.
+A more concentrated

-is made from the tops of female plants.
-It has the highest concentration of THC.
+form called hashish is made from the tops of female plants.
+It has the highest concentration

 Some studies suggest that some types of marijuana are now stronger than in the past.